 The inclusion of balconies or terraces may be supported, but each case will be considered individually and on its own merits, given potential neighbour and privacy impacts.

-Terraced house with single storey rear extension, full width
+Terraced house with a full-width single storey rear extension, should be no higher than 2.4 on the boundary

 Infill extensions